Rotations

 ## Set Custom Unavailability Statuses

-Unavailability statuses live on the rotation, so the same list applies to every collection using that rotation.
+Unavailability statuses live on the rotation, so the same list applies to every collection using that rotation for availability-aware assignment rules.

 1. Go to **Rotations** and open the rotation you want to update.